 Guarding its resources is common among dogs.
 You just need to be patient, and if you see the aggression level of the dog getting too severe, consult a professional.

-Many people especially struggle with biting.
+Many people especially struggle with biting and this can lead to the puppy blues.
 Puppies most commonly bite when they are going through teething.
 This phase can last anywhere between six to eight months.
 The bites and nips can be pretty painful as their teeth are sharp.

 Puppies are likely to bite and nip at you when you are playing with them because they explore the world through their mouths; that’s just how they learn.